-Local Housing Objectives Pursuant to clause 7.3.1 (b) of the R-Codes, the following Local Housing Objectives augment or add to the listed sections of the R-Codes.
-For all development that is not subject to the R-Codes, the following apply as Design Principles.
-Street S provisions the listed that is not to clause 7.3. replace the E sections of t subject to th ed to Comply 1 (a) of the R-Codes, the following beemed to Comply requirements in the R-Codes.
-For all development in the R-Codes, the following apply as the comply provisions.
+Local House o clause 7.3.1 using Objectiv of the R-Codes o the R-Codes Ising Objectives (b) of the R-Codes, the following yes augment or add to the listed is.
+For all development that is not is, the following apply as Design Principles.
+Street S provisions the listed to clause 7.3. replace the E sections of t subject to th ed to Comply 1 (a) of the R-Codes, the following beemed to Comply requirements in the R-Codes.
+For all development to R-Codes, the following apply as the comply provisions.
 Augment Augment Dwellings should not Replace Replace Ground floor street setbacks 5.1.2 6.1.3 P3 detract from the 5.1.2 6.1.3 to be an average of the two P2.1 streetscape by being set back too close or too far from the front boundary when compared with adjacent properties or the predominant streetscape character.
 C2.1 C3.1 directly adjoining properties on either side of the proposed development.
 First floor development shall not be located within 4 meters of the ground floor primary street setback; or New 5.1.2 P2.3 New 6.1.3 P3.1 First floor development is to be adequately setback to maintain the predominant single storey appearance of the streetscape.
 First floor development shall not be visible from Carr Street when measured in accordance with 'Figure 2 - Line of Sight'.
-Lot Bounda ry Setbac ks Augment 5.1.3 6.1.4 Beduce impacts of building bulk on adjoining properties by maintaining a setback similar to any adjoining properties or the predominant development context while also complying with relevant overshadowing and visual privacy requirements.
+Lot Bounda ry Setbac ks Augment 5.1.3 6.1.4 bulk on adjoining properties by maintaining a setback similar to any adjoining properties or the predominant development context while also complying with relevant overshadowing and visual privacy requirements.
 Building Height